 Our devices enable a two-way communication between the network and the home, to both facilitate the most efficient use of renewables in the home, but then also to provide the connectivity to enable trading on the grid itself.Wes BallantineCEO, Intellihub

-The CEFC, in its first transaction in the smart metering space, played an important role in supporting the development of Intellihub between 2018 and 2021, committing a total of $75 million during those years.
+The CEFC played an important role in supporting the development of Intellihub between 2018 and 2021, committing $75 million to support the continued growth of its smart metering business.

-The CEFC finance was repaid in December 2021, a month after Intellihub announced a world-first $1.45 billion green loan facility to help fund the further rapid rollout of smart meters in Australia and New Zealand.
+Intellihub subsequently announced a world-first $1.45 billion green loan facility to help fund the further rapid rollout of smart meters in Australia and New Zealand.

 Through its CrescoNet Group technology arm, the Intellihub Group also acquired GreenSync, which specialises in technology that enables better energy management.

 GreenSync had previously benefited from CEFC investment through the Clean Energy Innovation Fund.

 The CEFC finance for Intellihub was repaid in December 2021.

 As energy businesses transform their business models, they are rapidly digitising, decentralising and decarbonising their operations and relying on real-time insights into how energy is consumed to optimise its use.

 Intellihub services more than 30 electricity retailers, major electricity network businesses and embedded network owners.
 It also partners with other new energy participants.

 The combination of the Intellihub smart metering platform and the GreenSync cloud-based DER interoperability software – deX – allows Intellihub to deliver potential virtual power plants.

 The platforms can network business and household behind-the-meter energy assets - such as rooftop solar, battery storage, electric vehicles and pool pumps - to coordinate and reduce electricity demand.
 This can unlock value for retailers and consumers, help stabilise the grid and enable the integration of higher levels of renewable energy.